 Too many nurses prioritize career success over their own mental and physical health, without realizing that you need to take care of yourself first in order to be the best nurse you can be.
 Here are a few suggestions to help!

 As a nursing student, you already know that nursing school is both a challenging and life-changing experience.
 Between balancing your family life, coursework, and clinical, there are some days where you feel like you're at the end of your rope.
 Knowing how to stay healthy in nursing school will help prepare you for a rewarding career.
 A significant number of nursing students nearing the end of their program experience physical health problems, extreme levels of fatigue, and burnout because of the pressure, stress, and long hours of studying and clinical rotations.

 Making your mental health a priority is an important factor in your success as a nursing student and can help you develop great habits for staying healthy as a nurse.
-The following are eight steps you can take to help maintain good mental health throughout your nursing school experience.
+The following are eight tips you can take to help maintain good mental health throughout your nursing school experience.

 Self-care can be one of the most important things you do for yourself.
 As a nurse, you will be spending your life caring for others, but it is just as important to care for yourself.
 Being on your feet for hours during clinical rotations, running from patient to patient can wreak havoc on your physical health, so make sure to see your doctor for any unusual aches, pains, or symptoms that you might have.